smasse/Spectro/README.md

 - get an idea of the quality of your hearing and may help you decide to get a medical hearing test

 This app will also
-- play a remote media file (e.g., a wa. file) of killer whale vocalizations, for example, or the pre-recorded vocalizations from your cat or dog
+- play a remote media file (e.g., a wav file) of killer whale vocalizations, for example, or the pre-recorded vocalizations from your cat or dog
 - test the audio capabilities of your Android device and present the results in a text form
 - select the best sampling rate supported by your device

 Using the built-in feature of your Android device, you can take screen shots of the spectrogram and share them via email or messenger apps.
     The app does not include special features for doing this; just use the normal functions of your device.

-External microphones may be compatible with your device, for example, via a USB connector or the RCA audio jack.
+External microphones may be compatible with your device, for example, via a USB connector or the audio jack.
     The app does not have special features for external mic's and you're on your own for determining if a microphone is compatible or not.
     Future versions may have special functions for testing external mic's.
     We do not recommend microphones that use Bluetooth at this time due to the inherent limitations of the current Bluetooth technology for audio input.